 The Approval Process

 It is highly recommended to contact the design review coordinator as early as possible for assistance prior to a formal submission.
-The coordinator will explain what information will be needed at the meeting and answer questions regarding the review process.
-Submit the completed application form to the HGN design review coordinator.
+The coordinator will provide technical assistance regarding design, explain what information will be needed at the meeting, and answer questions regarding the review process.

 You will meet informally with the HGN design review coordinator to assist you in developing your project and preparing your project to be reviewed by the design review committee.